f-ewald/worklog/README.md

 wl help [subcommand]
 ```

-Fuzzy searching is not implemented directly in worklog.
-It is recommended to use a third-party tool, like [`skim`](https://github.com/skim-rs/skim) to search.
+Fuzzy searching is not directly implemented in worklog.
+It is recommended to use a third-party tool, like [`skim`](https://github.com/skim-rs/skim), or [`fzf`](https://github.com/junegunn/fzf) to search.
 Fuzzy searching over the past 180 days can be done like this:

 ```shell
 wl show --days 180 2>/dev/null | sk